Reviews, Best Prices, Comparisons, Expert Buying Guides

 Exterior escutcheon measures 4.0 x 2.9 x 0.9 inches (HWD) and has a lock slot, fingerprint scanner, and LED light bar that glows green when the door is successfully unlocked, orange when locked, and red when unlock fails (with such as an unregistered fingerprint).
 Interior escutcheon measures 5.7 x 2.7 x 2.0 inches with cover.
 It has a thumbwheel, a status LED, and a removable black panel that gives you access to a removable battery case, two settings buttons, and a programming button.
 Under the hood is a 2.4GHz Wi-Fi radio and a Bluetooth radio.

-Halo Touch uses the same Kwikset mobile app (for Android and iOS) as Halo Wi-Fi Smart Lock.
-It opens to the My Home screen, showing the name of the key and when it was last updated.
-In the center of the screen is a circle with a padlock icon in the middle.
-When the lock is locked, the circle is red, and the lock icon is locked, and when unlocked, the circle is green, and the unlock icon is.
-Tap the circle to lock and unlock the door.
-At the top right are the battery level and Wi-Fi and Bluetooth indicators, and below are the People, History, and Settings buttons.
+The Halo Touch comes with the same Kwikset mobile app that includes Android and iOS versions for Halo Wi-Fi Smart Lock.
+The app opens to the My Home screen, showing the key’s name and when it was last updated.
+At the center of the screen is a circle with an icon of a padlock.
+When locked, the circle is red-and-gasp-the lock icon is locked, and when unlocked, the circle turns green and the unlock icon comes up.
+Tapping on the circle locks or unlocks the door.
+At the screen’s top right are the battery level and Wi-Fi and Bluetooth indicators; shed below are buttons for People, History, and Settings.

 Click the Everyone button to add a locked user with full-time access or limited access by day to a specific time of day.
 When you create a user, you can register one or two fingerprints for them.
 Here you can also enable Secure Mode, which temporarily disables the fingerprint scanner.

-The History button takes you to a screen to view a daily log of lock events and how they are implemented (voice control, app control, auto-lock, fingerprint scan).
-Use the Settings button to edit the lock name, configure the auto-lock delay time, enable or disable the lock sound, and see which phones are paired with the lock.
+History takes us to a screen where one can see the events of lock log daily and how they are implemented (voice control, app control, auto-lock, fingerprint scan).
+Use Settings to change the lock name, change or set an auto-lock delay time, toggle lock sound on or off, and view phones paired with the lock.

-Halo Touch works with Amazon Alexa and Google Assistant voice commands, but it lacks support for Apple HomeKit and doesn’t work with IFTTT apps that allow it to interact with other smart home devices.
+Halo Touch works with voice commands via Amazon Alexa or Google Assistant but lacks support for Apple HomeKit and is not compatible with IFTTT apps that could allow it to interact with other smart home devices.

 Install and use Halo Touch